mentembyunsw/topics/48bce3238fec/content.md

 In this topic we will focus on four aspects of non-verbal communication.

-**1. Posture**
+1. **Posture**.
 How you stand or sit.
 For example, whether your arms are crossed or shoulders are down

-** 2. Body movements**
+1. **Body movements**.
 For example, hand gestures or nodding or shaking the head.

-**3. Facial expressions**
+1. **Facial expressions**.
 For example, smiling, frowning and even blinking.

-**4. Eye contact**
+1. **Eye contact**.
 The amount of eye contact often determines the level of trust and trustworthiness of a speaker.

 # Watch and think